dingmaotu/mql-zmq/README.md

 MQL strings are Win32 UNICODE strings (basically 2-byte UTF-16).
 In this binding all strings are converted to utf-8 strings before sending to the dll layer.
 The ZmqMsg supports a constructor from MQL strings, the default is _NOT_ null-terminated.

+## Notes on context creation

+In the official guide:

+> You should create and use exactly one context in your process.
+Technically,
+> the context is the container for all sockets in a single process, and acts as
+> the transport for inproc sockets, which are the fastest way to connect threads
+> in one process.
+If at runtime a process has two contexts, these are like
+> separate ZeroMQ instances.

+In MetaTrader, every Script and Expert Advsior has its own thread, but they all share a process, that is the Terminal.
+So it is advised to use a single global context on all your MQL programs.
+The `shared` parameter of `Context` is used for sychronization of context creation and destruction.
+It is better named globally, and in a manner not easily recognized by humans, for example:
+"__3kewducdxhkd__"

 ## Usage

 You can find a simple test script in `Scripts/Test`, and you can find examples of the official guide in Scripts/ZeroMQGuideExamples.
 I intend to translate all examples to this binding, but now only the hello world example is provided.
 I will gradually add those examples.
 Of course forking this binding if you are interested and welcome to send pull requests.